jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 When a Hello Retry Request involves either a resumption PSK or an external PSK in use with a Classic McEliece algorithm, both the first and second ClientHello messages (the second one being sent after a HelloRetryRequest message) will contain the exact same content except the first ClientHello will have the original "key_share" extension and the second ClientHello will have the new "key_share_pqc" extension.
 Another exception includes different binders in both ClientHello messages' pre-shared key extensions.
 This pre-shared key extension appears as the last extension in both ClientHello messages as well in the ServerHello message.

+# RLCE Algorithm

+The Random Linear Code-based Encryption (RLCE) algorithm group (see [RLCE17]) is another code-based cryptographic scheme. "rlcel5" is a RLCE algorithm from this group that can be used in the new key share extension, and can be demonstrated for use for TLS key exchange in the TLS Implementation mentioned in this document.

 # TLS Implementation

-A TLS implementation exists that tests the use of a new key share extension for both the ClientHello and ServerHello messages that is implemented for OpenSSL, and also where the Classic McEliece algorithm family and the RLCE algorithm group can be chosen for key exchange when initiating TLS connections.
+A TLS implementation exists that tests the use of a new key share extension for both the ClientHello and ServerHello messages that is implemented for OpenSSL, and also where the Classic McEliece algorithm family can be chosen for key exchange when initiating TLS connections.
 It can be accessed here: [JWYW25].

 # Summary of Changes from RFC 8446